Image Matching Filtering and Refinement by Planes and Beyond: Related work

-RANSAC exploits global geometric constraints.
-A more general and relaxed geometric assumption than RANSAC is to consider only local neighborhood consistency across the images as done in Grid-based Motion Statistics (GMS)~\cite{gms} using square neighborhood, but also circular~\cite{lpm} and affine-based~\cite{pgm,pfm} neighborhoods or Delaunay triangulation~\cite{dtm,pfm} have been employed.
-In most cases, these approaches require an initial set of robust seed matches for initialization whose selection may become critical~\cite{glpm}, while other approaches explicitly exploit descriptor similarities to rank matches~\cite{dtm}.
+A more general and relaxed geometric assumption considers only local neighborhood consistency across the images, as in Grid-based Motion Statistics (GMS,~\cite{gms}) using square neighborhood.
+Circular~(\cite{lpm}) and affine-based~(\cite{pgm,pfm}) neighborhoods, or Delaunay triangulation~(\cite{dtm,pfm}), have been employed too.
+In most cases, these approaches require an initial set of robust seed matches for initialization, whose selection may become critical~(\cite{glpm}), while other approaches explicitly exploit descriptor similarities~(\cite{dtm}).
 In this respect, the vanilla RANSAC and GMS are pure geometric image filters.
-Notice that descriptor similarities have been also exploited successfully within RANSAC~\cite{prosac}.
-Closely connected to local filters, another class of methods is designed instead to estimate and interpolate the motion field upon which to check match consistency~\cite{vfc,bm,code}.
-Local neighborhood consistency can be framed also into RANSAC as done by Adaptive Locally-Affine Matching (AdaLAM)~\cite{adalam} which runs multiple local affine RANSACs inside the circular neighborhoods of seed matches.
-AdaLAM design can be related with GroupSAC~\cite{groupsac}, which draws hypothesis model sample correspondences from different clusters, and with the more general multi-model fitting problem for which several solutions have been investigated~\cite{jlinkage,progx}.
-Among these approaches the recent Consensus Clustering (CC)~\cite{cc} has been developed for the specific case of multiple planar homographies.
+Another class of methods estimates the motion field for checking consistency~(\cite{vfc,bm,code}) or frames local neighborhood consistency into RANSAC as in the Adaptive Locally-Affine Matching (AdaLAM,~\cite{adalam}).
+AdaLAM design can in turn be related with GroupSAC~(\cite{groupsac}), which draws hypothesis model sample correspondences from different clusters, and with the more general multi-model fitting problem for which several solutions have been investigated~(\cite{jlinkage}).
+Among these approaches Consensus Clustering (CC,~\cite{cc}) and Progressive-X~(\cite{progx}) have been developed for the specific case of multiple planar homographies.